openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

         ]
     }

-After this, whenever the fake driver updates this system object, it will send an HTTP ``PUT`` request with the new system object as ``JSON`` data.
+After this, whenever the fake driver updates this System object, it will send an HTTP ``PUT`` request with the new system object as ``JSON`` data.
 The endpoint URL can be configured with the parameter ``EXTERNAL_NOTIFICATION_URL``.

 Filtering by allowed instances
 ++++++++++++++++++++++++++++++

-It is not always desirable to manage every accessible virtual machine as a Redfish System, such as when an OpenStack tenant has many instances which do not represent virtual baremetal.
+It is not always desirable to manage every accessible virtual machine as a Redfish System, such as when an OpenStack tenant has many instances which do not represent virtual bare metal.
 In this case it is possible to specify a list of UUIDs which are allowed.

 .. code-block:: bash